 Mistra Center for Sustainable Markets

-Marek’s research primarily focuses on the institutionalization and organizational and societal implications of contemporary social and environmental accounting frameworks.
-He has, for example, studied the political nature of sustainability reporting standard setting or the nexus between environmental management practices and conceptions of responsible organizational 'Self'.
-His research approach is coined by qualitative methods and constructivist methodology.
+Marek’s research primarily focuses on the institutionalization and application of contemporary social and environmental accounting and control practices.
+He has, for example, studied the political nature of sustainability reporting standard setting or the role of sustainability control practices in the formation and change of organizational and individual identities.
+Main ongoing research projects investigate, for example, sustainability control practices in global apparel supply chains or the changing role of the Finance function in light of sustainability regulation.
+Marek's research approach is coined by qualitative methods and constructivist methodology.

 Selected ongoing research projects:

-Füchtenhans, S., Li, R., Reuter, M., Strömsten, T.: Getting comfortable with climate scenarios: A study on making the TCFD scenario analysis auditable.
+Füchtenhans, S., Li, R., Reuter, M., Strömsten, T.: Getting comfortable with climate scenarios: Analyzing auditors' attempts to render the TCFD scenario analysis auditable.

 Reuter, M.: The managerial turn in environmental regulation and conceptions of responsible corporate 'Self': An organizational identity perspective.